 In essence, the benefits of content marketing to Nigerian brands cannot be overemphasized.
 There is a common motto that depicts the significance of content marketing to brands in the diaspora, and it is one that is affiliated with Google which says, “Content is king”

-The content that a brand dishes out to prospects would either make or mar it’s marketing campaign, and that is the one reason why top tier brands are taking their “bulls by the horn” by hiring the best content creators for their marketing campaigns.
+The content that a brand dishes out to prospects would either make or mar its marketing campaign, and that is the one reason why top tier brands are taking their “bulls by the horn” by hiring the best content creators for their marketing campaigns.

-One thing became pertinent ever since the advent of the influx of people into the social media world, and it is that brands and companies alike need to up their games when it comes to creating contents that sells their brands at a first sight.
+One thing became pertinent ever since the advent of the influx of people into the social media world, and it is that brands and companies alike need to up their games when it comes to creating content that sells their brands at a first sight.
 This then leads us to our next question.

 What Is Content marketing?

-Content Marketing according to Marketinginstitute.com “is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly defined audience and, ultimately, to drive profitable customer action”.
+Content Marketing according to Marketinginstitute.com “is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience and, ultimately, to drive profitable customer action”.

 Over time there has been a whole lot of confusion stemming from job descriptions curled out from companies in and beyond Nigeria.
 It is a known fact that content marketing is a sub-division of Digital marketing, but not “Digital Marketing as a whole”.
-Nigerian brands’ Human Resource Departments should do well in setting a clear-cut boundary when pushing out vacancies for their brands in other to get the best hands for their brands’ contents.
+Nigerian brands’ Human Resource Departments should do well in setting a clear-cut boundary when pushing out vacancies for their brands in other to get the best hands for their brands’ contents

 The very best that most brands would most likely get is a” jack of all trade in digital marketing, such person might likely be a master of none”.
-Other sub-set or sub-division in digital marketing are but not limited to SEO/SEM experts, Growth Hackers, Ads Specialists and Graphics designers.
+Other sub-set or sub-division in digital marketing are but not limited to SEO/SEM experts, Growth Hackers, Ads Specialists, and Graphics designers.

 Who is a Content Marketer?

-A content marketer according to Demian Farnworth is” a professional who is saddled with the responsibility of planning, creating, and sharing of tailored contents to attract and convert prospects into customers, and customers into trusted buyers”.
+A content marketer according to Demian Farnworth is” a professional who is saddled with the responsibility of the planning, creating, and sharing of tailored contents to attract and convert prospects into customers, and customers into trusted buyers”.